The metadata must follow the format:

 @version

 Version of the script, it can be used to check if a script has new versions.
 It is composed of several parts, joined by ..
-Each part must start with numbers, and can be followed by alphabetic characters.
+Each part must start with numbers, and can be followed by alphabetic characters (although these aren’t used for version comparison).

 Note: If no @version is specified, the script will not be updated automatically.